 Oh Wasabi!
 The card up my sleeve when I have friends or relatives visiting and need somewhere central to eat well, cheaply and in a quirky setting.
 In fact, why wait for visitors?
 I often pop in on weekday nights, at weekends in between films, gigs, shopping or when cooking is too much effort.

 Wasabi has a shed-load of selling points, mainly these are the cheap but quality convenient food served promptly in a kitsch Japanese setting of conveyor belts, colourful decor and the latest J-pop.

-Lunch, with sushi plates from £1, along with Set menus are some great bargain options.
-For £ 9.95 you can have either six plates of sushi and miso soup or three plates of sushi and a traditional Japanese ramen, rice or noodle dish.
+Lunch, with sushi plates from £1.20, along with set menus are some great bargain options.
+For £ 10.95 you can have either six plates of sushi and miso soup or three plates of sushi and a traditional Japanese ramen, rice or noodle dish.